-Abstract: We consider a class of partially linear transformation models with intervalcensored competing risks data.
-Under a semiparametric generalized odds rate specification for the cause-specific cumulative incidence function, we obtain optimal estimators of the large number of parametric and nonparametric model components by maximizing the likelihood function over a joint B-spline and Bernstein polynomial spanned sieve space.
-Our specification considers a relatively simpler finite-dimensional parameter space, approximating the infinite-dimensional parameter space as $n \to \infty$.
-This allows us to study the almost sure consistency and rate of convergence for all parameters, and the asymptotic distributions and efficiency of the finite-dimensional components.
-We study the finite-sample performance of our method using simulation studies under a variety of scenarios.
-Furthermore, we illustrate our methodology by applying it to a data set on HIV-infected individuals from sub-Saharan Africa.

-Key words and phrases: Bernstein polynomials, competing risks, cumulative incidence function, interval censoring, partially linear transformation model, semiparametric efficiency.
+Abstract: In this paper, we consider a class of partially linear transformation models with interval-censored competing risks data.
+Under a semiparametric generalized odds rate specification for the cause-specific cumulative incidence function, we obtain optimal estimators of the large number of parametric and nonparametric model components via maximizing the likelihood function over a joint B-spline and Bernstein polynomial spanned sieve space.
+Our specification considers a relatively simpler finite-dimensional parameter space, approximating the infinite-dimensional parameter space as $n \to \infty$, thereby allowing us to study the almost sure consistency, and rate of convergence for all parameters, and the asymptotic distributions and efficiency of the finite-dimensional components.
+We study the finite sample performance of our method through simulation studies under a variety of scenarios.
+Furthermore, we illustrate our methodology via application to a dataset on HIV-infected individuals from sub-Saharan Africa.
+Key words and phrases: Bernstein polynomials, Competing risks, Cumulative incidence function, Interval censoring, Partially linear transformation model, Semiparametric efficiency.